marulkan/cesnet-hive/README.markdown

 <a name="overview"></a>
 ##Overview

 Management of Apache Hive data warehouse software.
 Puppet 3.x is required.
-Supported is the Debian (Cloudera distribution).

 <a name="module-description"></a>
 ##Module Description

 This module installs and setups Apache Hive data warehouse software running on the top of Hadoop cluster.
-Hive services can be collocated or separated across the hosts in the cluster.
+Hive services can be collocated or separated in the cluster.
 Optionally security based on Kerberos can be enabled.
 Security should be enabled if Hadoop cluster security is enabled.

 Supported are: